The Chestnut Plant Catalog

 Chestnut Seed

-No longer shipping seed for the 2014-15 season; now taking orders for seed from the 2015 harvest
+Now taking orders for seed from the 2025 harvest

 For the first time in over 20 years, we're offering chestnuts for seed.
 If you've got the facilities to safely keep these nuts in cold storage, and can get them going while providing effective protection against the massive array of nut eating pests, these could work for you.